 - Built-in optimizations (image optimization, code splitting)

-- Vercel's deployment makes DevOps trivial
+- Vercel deployment makes DevOps trivial

 - Growing adoption; increasingly mainstream